mskilab-org/gTrack/rtdocs/vignetteSmallDS/vignetteSmallDS.rst

 .. sourcecode:: r

-    ## Given a GRanges object, separate the data into "w" length tiles.
-Because the the only interval
+    ## Given a GRanges object, separate it into "w" equally length tiles.
+The only interval
-    ## in this GRanges object has a range of length 100, it'll be divided by 5 and thus, 20 tiles each of length 5 will be outputted.
+    ## in this GRanges object has a range of length 100, it'll be divided by 5 and thus, 20 tiles, each of length 5 will be outputted.
     gr <- gr.tile(GRanges(1, IRanges(1,100)), w=5)